ranedk/tuts/kotlin/kotlintuts/4-class-variance.md

 For CoVariance, methods of the class are not allowed to have T as input, but only as output For ContraVariance, methods of the class are allowed to have T as input, but NOT as output

 Summary: Properly using Variance needs effort and thinking.
-In general, the rules is something like this:
+In general, the rules are something like this:

 If the objects are derived as:
 > `A`(base), `B`(derived from `A`), `C`(derived from `B`)  `A` -> `B` -> `C`